EmberMap/ember-denver-ember-concurrency/README.md

 two components that can be used to create an auto completing input--one that uses Ember Concurrency and one that doesn't.

+# Slides

+The [slides for this
+talk](http://www.slideshare.net/secret/HQKmm8T2TcLKj6) are on slideshare.

 # EmberMap video

 EmberMap's course on Ember Concurrency can be [purchased